erdiaker/sentiment2music/README.md

 python -m nltk.downloader movie_reviews stopwords
 ```

-FluidSynth requires some sound font files (~145 MB) for the playback.
+FluidSynth needs some soundfont files (~145 MB) in order to synthesize sound.
 Download
 it into your installation directory as follows:

 ```sh